cs50-persian/CS50-SQL/README.md

 ## 🤝 Our Mission

-At **CS50x Persian**, we believe language should never be a barrier to learning computer science.
+At **CS50x Persian**, we believe language and country should never be a barrier to learning computer science.

 Our mission is to help Persian-speaking learners access some of the world's best computer science education through high-quality Persian educational content.